10 Best Stereo Shelf Systems

 Final Recommendation

-If you want the most well-rounded package, start with a mid-to-high output system that includes Bluetooth, a CD player, and FM radio, and add Wi-Fi or optical input if those sources matter to you.
+If you want the most well-rounded package, start with a mid-to-high output system that includes Bluetooth, a CD player, and FM radio, then add Wi-Fi or optical input if those sources matter to you.
 For smaller rooms or tighter budgets, a compact micro system with the essentials will deliver solid everyday performance without taking up much space.
-For listeners who prioritize sound quality and don’t mind a slightly larger footprint, a bookshelf-style system with a separate amplifier and passive speakers offers the most refined experience in this category.
+For listeners who prioritize sound quality and do not mind a slightly larger footprint, a bookshelf-style system with a separate amplifier and passive speakers offers the most refined experience in this category.